 Yes, this tasty treat is usually pretty high in calories, especially with the addition of sweeteners and flavored syrups.

-A typical 500ml milk tea with tapioca pearls has about 325 calories.
+A typical 500ml tea with tapioca pearls has about 325 calories.
 Most places now offer larger sizes, which can contain 500+ calories.

 Does Bubble tea have caffeine?

 It depends on the ingredients used.
 If using black or green tea, then yes, you will get an energy buzz.